 - Measure A: Solar Water Heater DHW equipment shall include a solar water heater system with a Solar Fraction ≥ 87%.
-11 No space cooling is required if Measure A is selected, but if any space cooling is provided for dwelling units or common spaces, it must be provided using mini- or multi-split AC's or HP's ≥ 15 SEER OR PTACs with ≥ 11.6 EER.
-A single mini-split head is permitted to serve one or more bedrooms using up to 10 ft. of ductwork per head. - Measure B: Dwelling Unit Heat Pump Water Heater -DHW equipment serving dwelling units shall be an integrated heat pump water heater (HPWH) installed within the dwelling unit in a space with a volume of at least 1,000 ft3.
+No space cooling is required if Measure A is selected, but if any space cooling is provided for dwelling units or common spaces, it must be provided using mini- or multi-split AC's or HP's ≥ 15 SEER or SEER2, each with ≤ 10 ft. of ductwork, OR PTACs with ≥ 11.6 EER or EER2.
+A single mini-split head is permitted to serve one or more bedrooms using up to 10 ft. of ductwork per head. - Measure B: Dwelling Unit Heat Pump Water Heater DHW equipment serving dwelling units shall be an integrated heat pump water heater (HPWH) installed within the dwelling unit in a space with a volume of at least 1,000 ft3.
 The decibel rating on the HPWH must be less than or equal to 48 dba.
-No space cooling is required if Measure B is selected, but if any space cooling is provided for dwelling units or common spaces, it must be provided using mini/multi-split AC's or HP's ≥ 15 SEER OR PTACs with ≥ 11.6 EER.
-A single mini-split head is permitted to serve one or more bedrooms using up to 10 ft. of ductwork per head. - Measure C: Bedroom Mini/Multi-Split HVAC Mini/multi-split AC's or HP's ≥ 15 SEER, each with ≤ 10 ft. of ductwork, shall serve all bedrooms.
-No space cooling is required outside of bedrooms, but if any space cooling is provided outside bedrooms, it must be provided using mini/multi-split AC's or HP's ≥ 15 SEER.
+No space cooling is required if Measure B is selected, but if any space cooling is provided for dwelling units or common spaces, it must be provided using mini/multi-split AC's or HP's ≥ 15 SEER or SEER2, each with ≤ 10 ft. of ductwork, OR PTACs with ≥ 11.6 EER or EER2.
+A single mini-split head is permitted to serve one or more bedrooms using up to 10 ft. of ductwork per head. - Measure C: Bedroom Mini/Multi-Split HVAC Mini/multi-split AC's or HP's ≥ 15 SEER or SEER2, each with ≤ 10 ft. of ductwork, shall serve all bedrooms.
+No space cooling is required outside of bedrooms, but if any space cooling is provided outside bedrooms, it must be provided using mini/multi-split AC's or HP's ≥ 15 SEER or SEER2, each with ≤ 10 ft. of ductwork.
 A single mini-split head is permitted to serve one or more bedrooms using up to 10 ft. of ductwork per head. - Measure D: Envelope Improvements - Dwelling unit and common space wall insulation shall be ≥ R-7.5 ci. - Attic or roof deck insulation shall be ≥ R-38 ci. - Windows in all dwelling units and common spaces shall meet the following specifications:

+•

-Window U-Value: ≤ 0.85 Window SHGC: ≤ 0.25
+Window U-Value: ≤ 0.85

+Window SHGC: ≤ 0.25

-o Mini/multi-split AC's or HP's ≥ 15 SEER, each with ≤ 10 ft. of ductwork, OR PTACs with ≥ 11.6 EER shall serve all bedrooms.
-No space cooling is required outside of bedrooms, but if any space cooling is provided outside bedrooms, it must be provided using mini/multi-split AC's or HP's ≥ 15 SEER OR PTACs with ≥ 11.6 EER.
+o Mini/multi-split AC's or HP's ≥ 15 SEER or SEER2, each with ≤ 10 ft. of ductwork, OR PTACs with ≥ 11.6 EER or EER2 shall serve all bedrooms.
+No space cooling is required outside of bedrooms, but if any space cooling is provided outside bedrooms, it must be provided using mini/multi-split AC's or HP's ≥ 15 SEER or SEER2, each with ≤ 10 ft. of ductwork, OR PTACs with ≥ 11.6 EER or EER2.
 A single mini-split head is permitted to serve one or more bedrooms using up to 10 ft. of ductwork per head.